President and Provost Faculty Awards

 4. Your department and contact information, in case the selection committee has questions

 Barring exceptional circumstances, there will be two recipients of each award.
-Each award winner will receive an inscribed award, be added to the list on the permanent plaque in the Park Library, and will receive $1,200 for professional development.
-The recipient’s college will be granted funds (In the amount of the current fiscal year full-time faculty replacement rate.) to provide for partial release from teaching duties, equivalent to a 3-credit course release from the normal teaching load for one semester.
-The details of the reduced teaching assignment are determined in consultation with the recipient’s department and dean.
-Other arrangements must be discussed and approved by the Vice President for Research and Innovation.
+Each award winner will receive an inscribed award, be added to the list on the permanent plaque in the Park Library, and will receive $5,000 for professional development.

-The recipients of the awards will be selected by a committee, chaired by the Vice President for Research and Innovation.
+The recipients of the awards will be selected by a committee, chaired by the Interim Vice President for Research and Innovation.
 Committee members represent the FRCE Committee, the Senate Executive Board, and the Office of Institutional Diversity.
 In addition, the Academic Senate elects a representative from each of the seven academic colleges.
 Members of the selection committee are not eligible for nomination for the awards.

 2022-2023